Drug interactions between Diflucan and Fasigyn

 - Vaginal Yeast Infection

-A total of 195 drugs (870 brand and generic names) are known to interact with Fasigyn.
+A total of 210 drugs are known to interact with Fasigyn.

 - Fasigyn is a member of the drug class amebicides.

 - Fasigyn is used to treat the following conditions: